 Psychological horror movies use disturbed mental states to scare or unsettle the audience.
 These movies play off anxious energy, and are often uncomfortable to watch.

-Gore, jump scares, and graphic violence take a back seat; the dark depths of the human mind and negative emotions are brought to the forefront.
+Psychological horror movies are uncomfortable to watch in an abstract, or cerebral, way.
+Gore, jump scares, and graphic violence take a back seat; the dark depths of the human mind come to the forefront.

 “Unnerving” is another perfect word to describe the genre.
 What comes with this are often surprise endings or surreal reversals of everything we thought was true.
-Twist endings are a big part of psychological horror.
+Twist endings are a big part of psychological horror, too.

 The timelessly beautiful city of Venice—the film was released in Italy as A Venetian Shocking Red December—serves as the backdrop for this masterpiece by director Nicolas Roeg (Performance, The Man Who Fell to Earth).
 Donald Sutherland and Julie Christie star as a married couple who’ve just lost their young daughter in an aquatic accident.
 After Sutherland accepts a job to restore a Venetian church, he starts noticing odd patterns and strange symbols, unaware that he has been gifted/cursed with the ability to predict danger.
 He is especially intrigued by a small character in a red jacket he intermittently spots that reminds him of his daughter.
 But he is too out-of-touch with his psychic abilities to realize that this character will spell his doom.